swetabhch/crabsat/README.md

 # CrabSAT

-This is an implementation of the DPLL (Davis–Putnam–Logemann–Loveland) algorithm for deciding the satisfiability of a boolean formula in conjunctive normal form (CNF).
-I'm using this project as a way to learn Rust!
+This project started out as an implementation of the [DPLL (Davis–Putnam–Logemann–Loveland)](https://www.wikiwand.com/en/DPLL_algorithm) algorithm for deciding the satisfiability of a boolean formula in conjunctive normal form (CNF).
+Hopefully, it will evolve into a more general suite of [SAT solvers](https://www.wikiwand.com/en/SAT_solver) that give users more informative output than they could get from just DPLL!
+I'm using this project as a way to learn Rust, and it's been really fun so far.

+## Usage

 ## Features

+## The shape of things to come

 I hope to build this out with time, both to include more solving/explainability features and to improve its user interface.
 Here are some things I have in mind: